sankhaMukherjee/myCutter/Readme.md

 ## Prerequisites

 You will need to have a valid Python installation on your system.
 This has been tested with Python 3.6.
 It does not assume a particulay version of python, however, it makes no assertions of proper working, either on this version of Python, or on another.
+Note that many of the supplied libraries use f-strings that is only available in Python version 3.6 onward.

 ## Built For

- - Python 3.6
+ - Python 3.7

 ## Contributing